Meet Our Awesome Staff!

 Patient Care Coordinator

-Our newest team member, Beth, joined Dr. Wrightnour in 2019 as our patient care coordinator.
-While she is still learning, she learns quickly and has mastered the digital fundus camera, visual field analyzer, and OCT.
+Our newest team member, Beth, joined Dr. Wrightnour in early 2019 as our patient care coordinator.
+She excels at thoroughly pre-testing the patients to get them ready for Dr. Wrightnour.
 She is fun to have around and patients enjoy working with her.

 She is a graduate of Malone University; she has three children and in her spare time enjoys yoga, hiking and art.
 We’re so glad she is with us!